ethrx/MCHP/README.md

 # Minecraft Honeypot (MCHP)
-A trap for Minecraft griefers.
+A trap for Minecraft hackers and griefers.
 ## What a Honeypot does
 It is just a "hacker trap".
 If rats are attracted to cheese, hackers are attracted to Honeypots.